 As a child, I was an inquisitive forager.
 Despite growing up in a relatively urban area, most of my time was spent outdoors, something I believe paved the way for the unusual career path I later followed.

 My favourite pastime involved hopping on my bike to go hunting for plants, which my best friend and I would then incorporate into our childish experiments.
-“Wee the bed tea” made from dandelion heads, and violet perfume are two “products” that immediately spring to mind, but one of my happiest memories involved gathering rosehips.
+“Wee the bed tea” made from dandelion heads, and violet perfume are two “products” that immediately spring to mind.
+But one of my happiest memories of all involved gathering rose hips.

 - The rosy red flesh stained your skin, making it useful for “homemade lipstick”